lumenmalu/Elite_Robots_CS_SDK/doc/API/en/RTSI.en.md

 bool isReadAvailable()
 ```
 - ***Function***
 Checks whether there is readable data.
-It is usually used to determine whether there is readable data in the buffer when receiving the robot status.
+It is usually used to determine whether there is readable data in the buffer when receiving the robot's status.
 - ***Return Value***: Returns true if yes, and false if no.

 ---